 Allen Iverson is eligible to be part of the Basketball Hall of Fame class of 2016.
 The inductees will be announced on April 4 in Houston.
 If Iverson is not among them check your calendar — that means it’s really April 1 and the Hall is playing a joke on us.
 Because if Allen Iverson isn’t a first ballot Hall-of-Famer, they ought to shut Springfield down.
 Iverson was a transformative figure in the NBA both on and off the court.
 He was the hardest player to guard of his era.
 That alone — the sleep he caused defenders to lose — should qualify him.

 True, no championship trophies for AI.
 But plenty of players are in the Hall without the hardware.
 Right, Charles Barkley?
-Iverson led the league in scoring four times and -- even more impressive -- led the NBA in minutes played seven times.
+Iverson led the league in scoring four times and — even more impressive — led the NBA in minutes played seven times.
 He won the MVP.
 He was Rookie of the Year.
 He made the All-Star team nine times.
 And what he had to go through to do it?
 If that counts, then double the votes.
 When Iverson was a rookie and lit up the world champion Bulls for 44, they gave him a hard time because he supposedly didn’t have enough respect for Michael Jordan.
 AI said: “They don’t know what I’ve been through and what I had to endure to get here.”
 Another quote from that rookie year postgame should go his plaque: “I’m not a soft person,” Iverson said.
-“There’s nothing weak about me."The BEST SALES on Amazon NOW ]
+“There’s nothing weak about me.”Up to 70% off on Hottest Amazon Deals]